Mikkel-Hviid-Thorn/Error_Correcting_Codes/README.md

 # Error_Correcting_Codes
 This repository holds different files related to Error Correcting Codes such as computations on codes and calculating bounds.
+The file 'compute_tables_on_bounds' produces some tables for bounds on the sizes of codes pertaining to the dimension of the codes and their minimum distance.
+The file 'compute_linear_codes' contains some basic functions for polynomial arithmitic, arithmatic in finite fields for both scalars and matrices, calculations on specific codes, and computing bounds on the sizes on codes.
+Lastly, the file 'examples_compute_linear_codes' has some examples using the functions in 'compute_linear_codes'.